python/cpython/InternalDocs/exception_handling.md

 The `SETUP_FINALLY` instruction specifies that henceforth, exceptions are handled by the code at label L1.
-The `POP_BLOCK` instruction reverses the effect of the last `SETUP_FINALLY`, so the exception handler reverts to what it was before.
+The `POP_BLOCK` instruction reverses the effect of the last `SETUP` instruction, so that the active exception handler reverts to what it was before.

 Note that the `SETUP_FINALLY` and `POP_BLOCK` instructions have no effect when no exceptions are raised.
-The idea of zero-cost exception handling is to replace these instructions by metadata which is stored alongside the code, and which is inspected only when an exception occurs.
+The idea of zero-cost exception handling is to replace these instructions by metadata which is stored alongside the bytecode, and which is inspected only when an exception occurs.
-This metadata is the exception table, which is stored in the code object's `co_exceptiontable` field.
+This metadata is the exception table, and it is stored in the code object's `co_exceptiontable` field.

-When the pseudo-instructions are translated into bytecode, the `SETUP_FINALLY` and `POP_BLOCK` instructions are removed, and the exception table is constructed, mapping each instruction to the the exception handler that covers it, if any.
+When the pseudo-instructions are translated into bytecode, the `SETUP_FINALLY` and `POP_BLOCK` instructions are removed, and the exception table is constructed, mapping each instruction to the exception handler that covers it, if any.
 Instructions which are not covered by any exception handler within the same code object's bytecode, do not appear in the exception table at all.